Cray-HPE/docs-csm/operations/network/management_network/network_tests.md

     ncn# canu test --log
     ```

-* Pulling switch inventory from SLS file and connecting to the switches via their CMN IP addresses, this can be done outside the shasta cluster.
+* Pulling switch inventory from SLS file and connecting to the switches via their CMN IP addresses, this can be done outside the Shasta cluster.

     ```bash
     ncn# canu test --sls-file ../Hela/sls_input_file.json --network CMN